Yep, I’m literally selling trash. (At least I’m honest enough to admit it)

 For Mother Nature, with all my heart.

-90% of all the world’s seabirds are estimated to have plastic in their stomach.
+90% of all the world’s seabirds are estimated to have trash in their stomach.
 As if this isn’t shocking enough, this could reach 99% if we don’t take action now.

 Let alone what is does to other marine life.
 And what about the tons of trash that wash ashore every day?
 What about fish eating that trash?
 And what about us eating that fish?